 Driving South on I-75/85 into Atlanta

 Take Exit 249D (North Avenue).
 At the top of the exit ramp, turn right onto North Avenue.
-Cross Techwood Drive (the first light) and continue on North Avenue approximately two blocks to Cherry Street.
-Turn right onto Cherry Street and then turn left onto Ferst Drive.
-The Student Center will be located on the right side.
-Park in the Area 2 visitor’s parking lot adjacent to the Student Center.
+Cross Techwood Drive (the first light) and continue on North Avenue approximately two blocks to Tech Parkway NW.
+Turn right onto Tech Parkway NW and then turn right onto Regents Drive and an immediate right onto Ferst Drive.
+The Student Center will be located on the left side.
+Park in the Student Center Deck.

 Driving North on I-75/85 into Atlanta

 Take Exit 249D (North Avenue/Spring Street/West Peachtree Street).
 At the top of the exit ramp, proceed through the first intersection (Spring Street).
 At the next intersection (West Peachtree), turn left.
 Continue on West Peachtree for approximately one block and turn left on North Avenue.
 Cross over the interstate and Techwood Drive.
-Turn right onto Cherry Street and then left onto Ferst Drive.
-Park in the visitor’s parking lot adjacent to the Student Center.
+Turn right onto Techwood Drive.
+Take a right onto Regents Dr and an immediate right onto Ferst Drive.
+Park in the Student Center Deck.